santa512/go-long/README.md

-# Go‑Long 🏈
+# Go‑Long 🐤
-A tiny browser‑based football dodging game built with vanilla JavaScript, HTML, and CSS.
+A tiny browser‑based Flappy bird game built with vanilla JavaScript, HTML and CSS.

 Play it live: https://go-long.vercel.app

 ---

 ## Overview
-Go‑Long is a lightweight arcade-style browser game where you dodge defenders while running downfield.
+Go‑Long is a lightweight flappy bird browser game where you dodge defenders while running downfield.
 The project is intentionally simple — no frameworks, no build tools — just pure front‑end code.

 ---